Some-T/FirstPersonController-CSharp/README.md

 - Player sometimes sticks to the wall when running and jumping into it.
 - Stop player slightly jumping automatically when exiting a tunnel from crouching.
+- When crouched in the tunnel, if I jump (pressing space bar) the player will clip through the ceiling slightly.

 ## No longer issues, solved: